 The pointed door in the north aisle is a fine example of the rough durable work of some village craftsman.
-It is thought to be of 13th century date, being the original tower door, and moved to its present position when the new entrance to the tower was constructed.
+It is thought to be of 13th century date, being the original tower door, and to have been moved to its present position when the new entrance to the tower was constructed.